 Installing or fitting a shower tray is very much dependent on the type of tray you are installing.
 Fitting or installing shower trays can be a DIY job but the utmost care must be taken to ensure a waterproof seal around the edges.
-Shower trays come in a range of shapes and sizes so take a good look round www.livinghouse.co.uk before you simply buy a standard tray.
+Shower trays come in a range of shapes and sizes so take a good look round before you purchase.

-There are special waste traps (See tools section below) made for shower trays which allow you to keep the tray as low to the floor as possible.
+There are special waste traps made for shower trays which allow you to keep the tray as low to the floor as possible.
 Very low level shower trays sometimes need a section of the floor removing to install the waste and you must then make provision to access it should you need to.
 Living House shower trays are made in a wide range of colours and shapes and are available in all price ranges.
-They are also very strong strong and hardwearing
+They are also very strong strong and hardwearing.

 The first step of the installation is to decide whether you need a tray which will sit on the floor or on a stand.
 We always recommend that the tray is installed before the walls are tiled as this allows for a much more water tight joint.

 Sit the tray and make sure it is level.
 The bottom of the tray is sloped to make sure the water runs out of the waste so you do not need to tilt it in any way.

 Insert the waste and connect it to the pipework you have run to the location.
 The tray should sit on a bed of sealant or sometimes, on a concrete floor, sand and cement, to assist in getting it level and to make sure it does not move.